fabiocaccamo/python-benedict/README.rst

 python-benedict
 ===============

-python-benedict is the Python dictionary that helps humans dealing with evil data.
+python-benedict is the Python dictionary for humans dealing with evil data.

 Features